gokr/spry/README.md

     ```
     sudo apt install libsnappy-dev
     ```
 3. Clone this repo.
 Then run `nimble install` in it.
-4. Finally run all tests using `cd tests && ./run.sh` (runjs.sh is for running them in nodejs, but not fully green right now)
+Or alternatively, just run `nimble install spry` but then you have no access to samples etc.

 So now that you have installed Spry, you can proceed to play with the samples in the `samples` directory, see README in there for details.

 ### OSX
 The following should work on OSX.

-0. Install [Homebrew](https://brew.sh) unless you already have it.
+1. Install [Homebrew](https://brew.sh) unless you already have it.

-1. Get [Nim](http://www.nim-lang.org)!
+2. Get [Nim](http://www.nim-lang.org)!
 I recommend using [choosenim](https://github.com/dom96/choosenim) or just following the official [instructions](http://nim-lang.org/download.html).
 Using choosenim it's as simple as:

     ```
     curl https://nim-lang.org/choosenim/init.sh -sSf | sh
     ```

-2. Install dependencies, currently this is only snappy and we can get it using:
+You can also use brew (although not sure how good it follows Nim releases):
     ```
+    brew install nim
+    ```

+3. Install dependencies, currently this is only snappy and we can get it using:
+    ```
     brew install snappy
     ```

-3. Clone this repo.
+4. Clone this repo.
 Then run `nimble install` in it.
 That should hopefully end up with `spry` and `ispry` built and in your path.
+You can also just run `nimble install spry` but then you have no access to samples etc in this git repository.

-4. Try with say `spry --version` or `spry -e "echo (3 + 4)"`.
+5. Try with say `spry --version` or `spry -e "echo (3 + 4)"`.
 And you can also try the REPL with `ispry`.

-5. Finally run all tests using `cd tests && ./run.sh` (runjs.sh is for running them in nodejs, but not fully green right now)

 So now that you have installed Spry, you can proceed to play with the samples in the `samples` directory, see README in there for details.

 ### Windows
+**NOTE: These instructions are old and may be outdated.**
 First you want to have git installed, and most happily with the unix utilities included so that some of the basic unix commands work on the Windows Command prompt.

 1. Installing Nim on Windows using choosenim doesn't fly ([blocked by issue 35](https://github.com/dom96/choosenim/issues/35), well, ok, the older version worked but that created a 32 bit Nim compiler which may be less optimal.
 You will need to follow [official installation procedure](https://nim-lang.org/install_windows.html), which is quite easy, just download the zip, unpack it and run `finish.exe` from a command prompt and follow the interactive questions.